Oxyresveratrol

-Oxyresveratrol is a stilbenoid.
-It is found in the heartwood of Artocarpus lakoocha and in the traditional drug 'Puag-Haad' made from it.
+Oxyresveratrol is a stilbenoid found in several plant species.
+It is found in only one gymnosperm (Gnetum hainensis), but in several angiosperm (particularly in the genera Artocarpus and Morus).
+Oxyresveratrol is found in the traditional Thai drug 'Puag-Haad', which is made from the heartwood of Artocarpus lakoocha.
 It is also the aglycone of mulberroside A, a compound found in Morus alba, the white mulberry.